Parliamentary.ai

 Overview

-This bill mandates a consultation on implementing a "Duty to Plan" for terrorism.
-This would require key responders (like emergency services) and those responsible for public places to plan for and mitigate terrorist threats.
+This bill mandates a government consultation on implementing a new "Duty to Plan" for terrorism.
+This duty would require key responders and organizations responsible for public spaces to plan for and mitigate terrorist threats.

 Description